-From the haunted Weems Botts Museum in Dumfries to the City of Alexandria’s tiny Spite House and Georgetown’s renowned Exorcist Stairs, there are plenty of unique places to visit in Virginia, but Northern Virginia is especially filled with fascinating quirk.
+From the haunted Weems Botts Museum in Dumfries to the City of Alexandria’s tiny Spite House and Georgetown’s renowned Exorcist Stairs, there are plenty of unique places to visit in Virginia, but Northern Virginia is especially filled with fascinating quirk when it comes to things to do, best views and must-see hidden gems.
 And Fairfax County is smack dab in the middle of it all.

 First, what constitutes “quirk”?
 We already have a listing of our Atlas Obscura sites and a couple of those singular destinations are duplicated here.
-But this list is more about the utterly weird and wonderful things you can discover on and off the beaten path—things even locals may not know about—things that will stick with you for years.
+But this list is more about the utterly weird, best views and wonderful things you can discover on and off the beaten path—things even locals may not know about—things that will stick with you for years.

 Our region is known for its museums and historic sites.
 But that doesn’t mean you won’t find memorable oddities within.
 George Washington’s dentures, for example.
 Forget what you know.
 They weren’t made of wood.
 They were made of ivory and animal teeth, set in a lead contraption.
 You’ll find them in the educational center at George Washington’s Mount Vernon.

 Fast-forward a century to the Civil War Interpretive Center at Historic Blenheim.
 Here you’ll see over 120 signatures, scrawls, and drawings left on the walls by Union soldiers occupying the area, creating a “diary on the walls.”
 It is one of the premier Civil War graffiti sites in the nation.

 Now come into modern times and imagine being launched into space or flying a sortie against the Red Baron.
 These aren’t video games, but rather sophisticated motion-enabled, interactive simulators created for the nation’s premier aviation museum.
 Take a spin at the Smithsonian’s National Air and Space Museum Steven F. Udvar-Hazy Center.